-The driver for emissions from aircraft support vehicles is calculated based on aircraft movement data from the UK's major airports (DfT, 2008d).
+The driver for emissions from aircraft support vehicles is calculated based on aircraft movement data from the UK's major airports (DfT, 2009d).

-The disaggregation of emissions from navigation, fishing and coastal shipping is based on port movement data in each constituent country (DfT: 2008b).
+The disaggregation of emissions from navigation, fishing and coastal shipping is based on port movement data in each constituent country (DfT: 2009b).

-[See Appendix 3 for details of the recent research to estimate the DA share of the UK emissions from international shipping and international aviation, which are not directly part of the UK GHGI but are reported as "memo items" in the UK submission to the UNFCCC.]
+[See Appendix 3 for estimates of the DA share of the UK emissions from international shipping and international aviation, which are not directly part of the UK GHGI but are reported as "memo items" in the UK submission to the UNFCCC.]